prime31/zig-flecs/README.md

 var filter_iter = filter.iterator();
 while (filter_iter.next()) |_| {
     // the appropriate get* method must be used and is validated in debug builds. `get` is for mutable components, `getConst` is for readonly components
-    // and `getOpt` is for optional components and those added to the QueryBuilder with `either` std.debug.print("pos: {d}, vel: {d}, player: {d}\n",
+    // and `getOpt/getOptConst` are for optional components and those added to the QueryBuilder with `either` std.debug.print("pos: {d}, vel: {d}, player: {d}\n",
         .{ filter_iter.getConst(Position), filter_iter.get(Velocity), filter_iter.getOpt(Player) });
 }